-- allow you to engineer your own high-quality soil
+- Allow you to engineer your own high-quality soil.

-- partition growing areas clearly while protecting plants from getting walked on
+- Partition growing areas clearly while protecting plants from getting walked on.

-- help prevent soil compaction
+- Help prevent soil compaction.

-- warm more quickly and retain warmth longer than ground-level plots
+- Warm more quickly and retain warmth longer than ground-level plots.

-You still have a wide choice of materials, including cinder blocks, used concrete, wood boards, steel roofing, rocks, bricks, pvc, and more.
+You still have a wide choice of materials, including cinder blocks, used concrete, wood boards, steel roofing, rocks, bricks, PVC, and more.

-The Issue Of Permanence
+The Issue of Permanence

 Many people think in terms of permanent structures when they think of raised garden beds, but I believe that this is one of several possible frames of mind.
 Is anything really permanent?
 Does nature "think" this way?
 Look at the changing seasons to find an answer.
 What do you see?
-Decay, growth, death, and re-birth.
+Decay, growth, death, and rebirth.
 Nature operates in cycles of semi-permanence, and this is something that we can mimic in our built garden structures.

 What does it matter, if a raised bed decays in, say, four years?
-Recycle the decay into the rebuilt version of the garden.
+Recycle the decay into the new version of the garden.
 Enjoy it while it lasts, and maybe improve on it this time around.
 Decay enriches the soil—it is a natural process that helps to sustain soil ecosystems.

 This sort of building allows you to take advantage of unforeseen opportunities.
 In the above case, a power-company tree-cutting project presented me with such an opportunity.
 I did not plan to build what I eventually built.
 I just reacted, when the materials showed up.
 I sculpted on the fly, without a preconceived design.
 This sort of building, then, is like dumpster diving or junk art, where thrown-away things become useful things.

-A Garden Bed Made Of Cut Tree Logs
+A Garden Bed Made of Cut Tree Logs

-Whether you cut the logs yourself or recycle logs cut by other people, just transport them to where you want to locate a raised garden, using a wheel barrow (I suggest), and then get to work.
+Whether you cut the logs yourself or recycle logs cut by other people, just transport them to where you want to locate a raised garden, using a wheelbarrow (I suggest), and then get to work.
 It might take several trips from source to destination to accumulate the number of logs you need, which is good exercise.
 Logs can be very heavy too—a natural form of weight lifting.
 You might need some help.